miketrebilcock/ardREST/README.md

 http://192.168.250.4/9

-This returns a tiny chunk of JSON containing the pin requested and its current value:
+This returns a JSONP callback containing the pin requested and its current value:

-{"9":"LOW"}
+ardREST({
+  "status":"success",
+  "pin":"9"
+  "value":"LOW",
+})

 Analog reads are similar; reading the value of Analog pin #1 looks like this:

 http://192.168.250.4/a1

-...and return the same JSON formatted result as above:
+...and return the same JSONP formatted callback as above: ardREST({

-{"a1":"292"}
+  "status":"success",
+  "pin":"a1"
+  "value":"292",
+})